 Is there a deadline for applying for Federal Financial Aid?

-Yes & No. Students may submit a FAFSA (Free Application for Federal Student Aid) application as early as January for the academic year that begins in the following Fall.
+Yes & No. Students may submit a FAFSA (Free Application for Federal Student Aid) application as early as October for the academic year that begins in the following Fall.
 Students that apply by March 2nd will receive priority consideration for several types of Federal Financial Aid.
 Students that don't meet the priority deadline can still apply throughout the school year.
 (However, some Federal Financial Aid may no longer be available for those that apply late.)
-There is also a second deadline of Sept.
-2nd for Cal Grant consideration.
+There is also a second deadline of September 2nd for Cal Grant consideration (only for community colleges).

 Do I have to "do well" in school to receive Federal Financial Aid?

 Yes.
 For each semester that you receive aid you will need to complete a certain number of units with a minimum GPA of at least 2.0.
 In addition, you need to maintain an overall completion rate of at least 67% and an overall GPA of at least 2.0.
 (This is called maintaining "Satisfactory Academic Progress.")

 How long can I receive Federal Financial Aid at the CSM?

 Provided that you maintain satisfactory academic progress, you can receive Federal Financial Aid until you exceed 150% of the published length of an eligible program.
 (Students in 60 unit A.A./A.S. programs or planning to transfer to 4-year schools will need to complete their studies by the time they earn 90 units.)
 Students who exceed the maximum time-frame may petition for an extension of funding through an "appeal process."